-Many parts of southwestern Peru are at an elevation above 8,000 feet.
+Cusco, Peru is located at an elevation above 8,000 feet.
 Travelers to these high elevations are at risk for altitude sickness.
 For this project, you will need to sign a consent form as part of the registration process.
 Visitors should discuss the trip with their personal physician prior to departing.
-Maranatha has a doctor on call at these high elevations, and an altitude sickness medication will be available.
+Maranatha has a doctor on-call at these high elevations, and an altitude sickness medication will be available.
 Some ways to minimize symptoms are to eat lightly, move slowly, and not over-exert yourself.